 North of Tyne Working Homes is the first large scale employment support programme we have launched.
 It is an innovative partnership between housing providers housing associations, learning providers and local authorities.

-Working closely with Northumberland County Council, North Tyneside Council, and Newcastle City Council, the Combined Authority has pledged £680k to help residents in the North of Tyne stay connected with key services during Covid-19.
+Working closely with Northumberland County Council, North Tyneside Council, and Newcastle City Council, the Combined Authority pledged £680k to help residents in the North of Tyne stay connected with key services during Covid-19.
+This project was delivered until May 2021.

 The combined authority is inviting expressions of interest for its Offshore and Subsea Infrastructure Programme.